openjdk/jmc/license/THIRDPARTYREADME.txt

-%% The following notice is provided with respect to ASM Bytecode Manipulation Framework v6.1.1, which may be included with this product.
+%% The following notice is provided with respect to ASM Bytecode Manipulation Framework v7.0, which may be included with this product.

 ASM License

+ASM is released under the following 3-Clause BSD License:

-Copyright (c) 2000-2011 INRIA, France Telecom
+ASM: a very small and fast Java bytecode manipulation framework Copyright (c) 2000-2011 INRIA, France Telecom
 All rights reserved.